• Skip to primary navigation

 Pour the root beer & vanilla mixture over the ribs.
 Yes, ALL of it!

-Cover with a lid (or, if you don’t have a lid, cover tightly with tin foil.
+Cover with a lid (or, if you don’t have a lid, tightly cover with tin foil)

 The rootbeer ribs just smell soooooo good.

-Then bake in the oven for about 15 minutes at 350 Fahrenheit.
+Then bake in the oven for about 10 minutes at 400° Fahrenheit.
 Baste with more sauce if your family is the saucy kind.

 OR

-If you can get to your grill, grill each side about 3-4 minutes, basting with more sauce when needed.
+Grill each side about 3-4 minutes, basting with more sauce when needed.

 Cut between every third rib.
 ENJOY!